Patients treated in the outpatient clinic

 In addition to training activities for our staff, in October 2014 we started a collaboration with a local association that manages small health centres for training local emergency management operators, especially paediatricians.

-The reopening of the local blood bank
+Reopening the national blood bank

 "Hi!
 My name is Jeffeson Roma"